 Aware that the situation won’t improve, people are waiting for a miracle.
 Religious icons are everywhere, in the streets, in the houses, at the hospital.
 There too, its conditions are such that everything is entrusted to miracles and not to doctors.

-Over a year with my mother I recorded in my images moments with her after the temporary recovery, the hospital where I spent endless days, religious icons spreading everywhere, her empty flat, her coma, and, lastly, her death.
+Over a year with my mother I recorded in my images the hospital where I spent endless days, her empty flat, religious icons spreading everywhere, moments with her after the temporary recovery, and, lastly, her death.
+Dealing with archive pictures I discover the role of photography in evoking memory.